Ralphbruens/Etherresistance/README.md

 ## Conclusion
-I really enjoyed the project.
+I enjoyed the project.
 From research through the archive and finding interesting material; to turn an artefact inside and out.
-With this project I tried to point out the relevancy of ether resictence and that even radio is an old media there are ways to adopt the thinking of the pirates in contemporary media.
+With this project, I tried to point out the relevancy of ether resistance and that even radio is an old media there are ways to adapt the thinking of the pirates in contemporary media and to encourge people to the same, just like the orignal artefact.

 ## Terms: